OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 .. image:: /images/screenshots/1024x768/gvsig_qs_033_.png
    :scale: 55

-Althought the new message indicates that a restart is needed, for symbol libraries it's not necessary.
+Although the new message indicates that a restart is needed, for symbol libraries it's not necessary.
 We only have to restart when we install plugins.

 Adding a WMTS layer
 ================================================================================

-WMTS is a evolution of WMS OGC standard based on tile management.
+WMTS is an evolution of WMS OGC standard based on tile management.

 Selecting a server
 --------------------------------------------------------------------------------